Pseudacris sierra: Anatomy

 This frog is brown, green, or grey in color with gold and silver colors and black and brown stripes.
 Its eyes stick outwards from the sides of its head.
 Unlike most frogs the Sierran has little to no webbing in its feet regardless of the same long toes.
 Each Female frog can lay up to 750 eggs.
 Each frog produces a "call" that they use to communicate with one another.
 Like human voices, these calls all have a different pitch to distinguish one from another.

 Habitat

 The Sierran treefrog inhabits forests along the western United States.
-Like other creatures these frogs hibernate in the winter, usually underground but sometimes in other water-resistant locations like logs or other forms of wood.
+Like other creatures, these frogs hibernate in the winter, usually underground but sometimes in other water-resistant locations, like logs or other forms of wood.
 Almost immediately after winter, these frogs leave their usual habitats for calm freshwater where they can lay their eggs without having to worry about fishes disturbing them before disappearing back into the background of the forest.
+They can also be found in wetland areas too.